 As soon as you know where and for how long you will be living in Panama, you should visit your doctor to see whether you need any vaccinations.
 As in most tropical countries, mosquitoes and unclean water or food pose the two most common threats to your health.

-One vaccine that is highly recommended for anyone in Panama, especially those with small children, is a jab against rabies.
+If you are entering Panama from countries with incidence of yellow fever, a proof of vaccination is required by the authorities.
+Another vaccine that is highly recommended for anyone in Panama, especially those with small children, is a jab against rabies.
 Living in Panama can be a very outdoorsy experience, and rabies is a common disease in stray dogs and cats, but also in the many vampire bats.
 When walking through woodland or shrubs, please make sure to wear adequate shoes to protect yourself against snake bites.

 Tap water is safe to drink in Panama City, but is to be avoided everywhere else in the country (also in form of ice cubes).
 Do take some anti-diarrheal medication with you as you might have troubles adapting to the local water and food during your first few weeks in Panama.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.